 NASB can provide more information and answer all your questions about cash-out refinance.
 Contact one of our loan specialists at 855-465-0753, or click here to learn more.

-*This is not intended to and does not constitute legal advice or financial /investment/tax advice.
-North American Savings Bank does not make any guarantee, or another promise as to the results obtained.
-You should consult with an attorney or other professional to determine what may be best for your individual needs.
+*This is not intended to and does not constitute legal advice or financial / investment / tax advice.
+North American Savings Bank does not make any guarantee or other promise as to the results obtained.
+The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.